StephenIles/OneLife-Milestone-Project-1-/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Bootstrap 5.0.2:](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
-    - Bootstrap was used to assist with the responsiveness and styling of the website.
+    - Bootstrap was used to assist with[text] the responsiveness and styling of the website.
 1. [Google Fonts:](https://fonts.google.com/)
     - Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)